7 May 2021

 Events planned include a Celebration Event including a performance and tour, live music, multiple art installations; a community online Kudoboard for the collection of images, memorabilia and stories from Artsource’s history…

 This is an exciting opportunity for all interested Artsource members to experiment across-art-forms, collaborate to create some unique experiences; and to learn about the history of the Old Customs House building, heritage and Artsource’s occupancy to the present day.

 We welcome your creative ideas and energy: it is your opportunity to contribute and mark this significant occasion.
-Apply: Email to firstname.lastname@example.org
+Apply: Email firstname.lastname@example.org.

 With excitement for the future, tinged with nostalgia for the past,